 After ensuring all equipment is dry, mix the powdered sugar, Kool-Aid, and baking soda together in a bowl.

-- Oil colors are recommended because they will not set off the reaction the way water-based ones will.
+- Oil colors are recommended because they will not set off a reaction the way water-based colors will.
 However, water-based will work in a pinch.